Contributed by: Staff Member of Timberline Knolls

 Bipolar Disorder and Alcoholism often go hand in hand.
 Self-medicating with alcohol and/or other drugs is a common way to cope with the tumultuous emotions associated with any mental illness.

-Bipolar disorder is a chronic mental illness which affects a person’s mood and thought process.
+Bipolar disorder is a chronic mental illness that affects a person’s mood and thought process.
 It is characterized by alternating episodes of mania (lasting one or more weeks in duration) and depression (lasting two or more weeks in duration) which can impair a person’s judgment much like the effects of alcohol and other drugs on the brain.
 These episodes are spread out with interspersed periods of normal mood.